Visual Studio Code is a popular open source code editor from Microsoft with extension support.

 For Haskell projects: Once direnv is activated (and only then) open a Haskell file (

-).
-You should expect haskell-language-server to startup, as seen in the footer:- Once this processing is complete, all IDE features should work.
+- Once this processing is complete, all IDE features should work.

 - The experience is similar for other languages; for Rust, it will be rust-analyzer.